connorskees/connorskees.github.io/content/avx-png-filter.md

 The last calculation depends on the results of the second-to-last calculation.
 How can we work around this?

-`libpng`'s optimization doesn't really try to -- it still does a lot of things in serial.
+`libpng`'s optimization doesn't really try to — it still does a lot of things in serial.
 But when the `bpp` is greater than 1, it can operate on `bpp` bytes per iteration rather than going byte-by-byte.
-This ends up being pretty fast -- for a `bpp` of 4, you're operating on 4x the number of bytes.
+This ends up being pretty fast — for a `bpp` of 4, you're operating on 4x the number of bytes.

 Let's look at how this implementation works in practice.
-We're going to port [`libpng`'s 4 `bpp` implementation](https://github.com/glennrp/libpng/blob/libpng16/intel/filter_sse2_intrinsics.c#L85) to rust:
+We're going to port [libpng's 4 bpp implementation](https://github.com/glennrp/libpng/blob/libpng16/intel/filter_sse2_intrinsics.c#L85) to rust:

 ```rust
 unsafe fn load4(x: [u8; 4]) -> __m128i {